yydzero/yydzero.github.io/_posts/2016-08-25-dist_system_fun_profit_part2.md

 * A **total order** is a binary relation that defines an order for every element in some set.
 * Two distinct elements are comparable when one of them is greater than the other.
 In a **partially ordered** set, some pairs of elements are not comparable and hence a partial order doesn't specify the exact order of every item.
-* Both total order and partial order are transitive and antisymmetric.
 * Facebook's Canssandra and Google's spanner uses global clock;
 * Substitution of clock to indicate order: **Lamport clock and Vector clock**
 	* A Lamport clock is simple.
 Each process maintains a counter using the following rules: